Hakimcybersec/Cybersecurity-Portfolio/README.md

 - Strengthening web application security testing knowledge
 - Learning progamming languages (Python & Bash)
 - Currently Doing Summer of CCNA course by NetworkChuck
+- In Progress of Doing Home Siem Labs
+- In Progress of Doing a Google SOC Certification

 ---